home | instructor bio | sample paintings | materials list | books | faqs | sign up |

 Q: I really DON'T have any artistic talent, and I can't draw at all.
 Will I really be able to paint if I take this class?

 A: Yes, you really will.
 This isn't a drawing class, and you don't have to know how to draw -- you can still learn to handle watercolors well enough to produce appealing paintings.
-We begin with abstracts, then move on to simple landscapes, still life, flowers, and more.
+We begin with brushstrokes and controlling the water, then move on to simple landscapes, still life, flowers, and more.

 You'll also learn the best ways to enlarge and trace images or photos that appeal to you -- your own photos, or images you find online -- and turn them into paintings using the skills you've learned.
 (That's not 'cheating', btw...even professionals trace their images.)